dramamine/lastfm-stats-js/README.md

 # HI HI

-# Run with
+# Run with grunt
-nodejs app
+cd ~/Dropbox/lastfm-stats-js
+grunt

 # Then go to
 localhost:3000